The Caribbean is not all sugar-white beaches and sapphire seas.

 What better way to see these spectacular, out of the ordinary attractions than on a Caribbean luxury yacht charter?
 Worth Avenue Yachts, the luxury yacht brokers and experts in Caribbean yacht charters have compiled the following top 5 Out of the Ordinary Caribbean Attractions.

-No 1.
 The Valley of Desolation, Dominica

 Put on your walking shoes for a 6-hour return hike into the jungle-covered volcanic mountains of Dominica, where tropical flowers bloom deep in the forest and mountain ridges bring Caribbean breezes and spectacular views.